 3 simple moves for morning back relief

-If you are struggling to physically get up out of bed to start your day because of lower back pain, you’re not alone.
+If you’re struggling to physically get up out of bed to start the day because of lower back pain, you’re not alone.
 Millions of people have this very problem.
 It’s not easy to find the right solution but there are some simple but very effective things you can do every morning.

 Overcoming the morning battle